alihhussain/azure-serverless-workshop/02_app-service/02_app-service.md

 python main.py
 ```

-Open a web browser, and navigate to the sample app at `http://localhost:5000`.
+Open a web browser, and navigate to the sample app at [http://localhost:5000](http://localhost:5000).

 You can see the voting app displayed in the page.

 ![Sample app running locally](assets/voting-app.png)

-So now we have our app running locally and we are happy with it!
-Let's get it on App Service next.
+So now we have our app running locally.
+This app is intentionally  simple and stateless.
+Now that we are happy with it.
+Let's get it on App Service.

 In your terminal window, press **Ctrl+C** to exit the web server.